 The UKMLA will aim to assess the physicians’ theoretical and practical skills.
 British and overseas-graduate doctors will have to demonstrate knowledge of fundamental concepts in caring for patients.
 It will be a test of knowledge for any physician who has genuinely completed their degree.

 The UKMLA exam will consist of two parts:

 #1.
-The first part will be the so-called Applied Knowledge Test (AKT), a theoretical multiple choice quiz which tests graduates’ general medical knowledge.
+The first part will be the so-called Applied Knowledge Test (AKT), a theoretical multiple-choice quiz which tests graduates’ general medical knowledge.
 It will be the same both for UK students and international graduates.
-This test will be available at least four times per year, so you won't have to wait more than three months to take it after you graduate.
+This test will be available at least four times per year, so you won't have to wait more than three months to take it after graduation.
 There will also be numerous locations for it worldwide.
-The only difference between the UK and international graduates will be that British physicians will sit the exams at their own university.
+The only difference between the UK and international graduates is that British physicians will sit the exams at their universities.
 The AKT will be a computer-based test.

 #2.
 The Clinical and Professional Skills Assessment (CPSA) will focus more on the practical aspects of medicine.
 For students graduating from the UK, this assessment will be set and run by their medical schools with quality assurance from the GMC.
-For international medical graduates, the CPSA will take place in the GMC's clinical assessment centre in Manchester.
+The CPSA will occur in the GMC's clinical assessment centre in Manchester for international medical graduates.

 What are the advantages of the UKMLA?